(What follows is an updated version of an earlier post)

 We hold these Truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the Pursuit of Happiness.

 How many of us realize that we are talking out of both sides of our mouth when we praise America as a country that champions Liberty and Equality?
 This may be a revelation to many given the fact that most Americans can recite the last phrase of the Pledge of Allegiance: “… with Liberty and Justice for all.”

 Further, how many of us realize that, in effect …

 American Conservatives are the Army of Liberty

 American Liberals are the Army of Equality

-Conservatives fight to be free of governmental interference in what they say and do, including what they do with their wealth: education, health care, and a living wage are earned privileges and not rights in their Land of Liberty.
-(Conservatives, however, do welcome governmental interference when it comes to the control of women’s reproductive rights and the right of all Americans to vote).
+Conservatives fight to be free of governmental interference in what they say and do, including what they do with their wealth: high quality education and health care, and a living wage are earned privileges and not rights in their Land of Liberty (Conservatives, however, do welcome governmental interference when it comes to the control of women’s reproductive rights and the right of all Americans to vote).

-Liberals fight to use taxes to redistribute wealth and create laws to protect the economically and politically disadvantaged: education, health care, a living wage, a woman’s opportunity to control her own body, and the opportunity of all Americans to vote, are rights and not privileges in their Land of Equality.
+Liberals fight to use taxes to redistribute wealth and create laws to protect the economically and politically disadvantaged: high quality education and health care, a living wage, a woman’s opportunity to control her own body, and the opportunity of all Americans to vote, are rights and not privileges in their Land of Equality.